vinhtranchau/RecherclieSnow/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Development

+### Pipeline

+We have very basic pipeline configured for the development.
+The main branch for the development is `develop` and `master` branch is directly connected with the hosting server.
+Automatic hosting service is running through the GitHub Pipeline, we are using GitHub Pages for the hosting.

+#### Workflows
+* Push to the `develop` for the normal development
+* Create PR and merge into `master` for the deployment